The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube: Findings: Narrative Frameworks (RQ1a)

-Religious videos demonstrate diverse communication approaches, with teaching and guidance strategies being the most central (34.73\%).
-Teaching and guidance strategies involve instructing or explaining spiritual concepts, skills, and practices.
-Examples include step-by-step explanations of the "Noble Eightfold Path" in Buddhist videos and verse-by-verse analysis of biblical passages in Christian content.
-The core characteristic of this category is its informal and unrestricted nature, both venues and topics are flexible, requiring no specific professional credentials from speakers, who can share content based on their personal understanding and experience.
-Buddhist videos show the highest prevalence in teaching and guidance (47.49\%).
+Religious videos demonstrate diverse communication approaches. \textbf{Teaching \& Guidance} (34.73\%) involves instructing spiritual concepts and practices, such as step-by-step explanations of the “Noble Eightfold Path” in Buddhist videos or verse-by-verse analysis of biblical passages.
+Buddhist videos show the highest prevalence (47.49\%). \textbf{Preaching \& Proclamation} (9.00\%) refers to formal religious speeches by religious leaders in religious settings, such as pastors delivering Sunday sermons or imams giving Friday sermons.
+Christianity shows higher usage (16.52\%), while this strategy decreases in short videos (-6.76\%) as effective preaching requires deeper context.